mscribellito/terraform-google-vm-instance/README.md

 # terraform-google-vm-instance

-Terraform module to create Google Cloud VM instances
+Terraform module which creates a VM instance on Google Cloud.